dsobral/ADER17S/README.md

 ### LO 7 - Generate tables of counts using the alignment and a reference gene annotation

 #### 	LO 7.1 - The process of generating gene counts from genome aligments
-		Question: what parameters we need to consider when counting?
+		What parameters we need to consider when counting?

 #### 	LO 7.2 - Use tools such as htseq-counts and featurecounts to generate table of gene counts